Company

 Reanalysis Datasets

 We have used ERA5 dataset made available by open-meteo.com to cover gaps in observed precipiation and temperature data in several metropolitan areas.
-Since it is a separate dataset, analyses derived from it can be viewed by altering SourceType available with most offerings.
+Since it is a separate dataset, analyses derived from it can be viewed by altering SourceType available on most pages.

 Metrics